Table of Contents

 • .NET 8.0 or later

-• Sufficient VRAM for the selected model (6-18 GB depending on model choice)
+• Sufficient VRAM for the selected model (2.5 to 18 GB depending on model choice)

 Download